DiogoDeAndrade/SpaceRace/README.md

   - ~~Hull breach: needs fixing (blowtorch), consumes oxygen, pulls players towards it~~
   - Alien: can kill players
   - ~~Blackout: turns lights off,  need to go to the master switch and reset~~
-  - Computers acting up: need to fix (hammer) or it spreads and eventually the ship explodes, reduces integrity over time
   - Fuel: need to add fuel to the ship, so that it can speed up
+    - Fuel is unstable, can blow up
   - Nitro: need to produce nitro at a station, and then feed it to the engine, for extra boost
+    - Nitro is produced by adding fuel to it - 3 fuel = 1 nitro, but we have to hurry up, it eventually explodes
+  - Fuel and nitro can provoke hull breach when they explode
   - Short circuit: need to fix (wrench) or it spreads and eventually the ship explodes, reduces integrity over time
+  - Computers acting up: need to fix (hammer) or it spreads and eventually the ship explodes, reduces integrity over time
   - Predator: can kill players if they pose a threat (if they have torch, wrench or hammer), is invisible
   - If player dies, the other can revive him with the defribilator
 - Game modes